Table of Contents

 When to Choose Which (Decision Rules)

-- Pick Staff Augmentation if you need control + speed to fill short-term skill gaps inside your workflow.
+- Choose staff augmentation if you need control and speed to fill short-term skill gaps in your workflow.

-- Pick Managed Services if you want predictable outcomes (e.g., 24×7 support, managed security) with lower internal overhead.
+- Choose managed services if you want predictable outcomes, such as 24×7 support or managed security, with lower internal overhead.

-- Pick Outsourcing if you want a self-contained team to deliver a project/function with minimal internal management.
+- Choose outsourcing if you want a self-contained team to deliver a project or function with minimal internal management.

 KPI & SLA Ideas (use these in contracts)